Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Omitted Proofs

 Hence, we have $u'_i=o(n)$ and deviation does not increase utility here.

 \end{proof}

-We remark that the following theorem is immediately implied by Theorem~\ref{thm:sp_ucb}: \begin{theorem} The SP+PI mechanism (algorithm (\ref{alg:spa_UCB_mech})) leads to an equilibrium where the principal obtains: (1) Revenue of $P(n)\ge \maxall n-o(n)$ in case $\bk>1$ and $P(n)\ge M_{\text{top-1}} n-o(n)$ when $\bk=1$.
-(2) Revenue of $P(n)\ge \honestmean n-o(n)$ for any strategy profile. \end{theorem} \begin{proof} The proof of point (1) follows from the description of the equilibrium strategy.
-For point (2) note that an honest agent always bids truthfully therefore she would never be blocked.
-Further, since we use a performance incentivizing algorithm then by sharp adaptivity $P(n)\ge \honestmean n-o(n)$ for any strategy profile (Theorem \ref{th:sr_always_sb_regret}). \end{proof}
+\sprpiguaren* \begin{proof} We use the equilibrium strategy $S^{SP+SAMF}$ of Theorem \ref{thm:sp_ucb}.
+The proof of point (1) follows immedialty.
+For point (2), note that an honest agent always bids truthfully therefore she would never be blocked.
+Further, since we use a SAMF algorithm then by sharp adaptivity $P(n)\ge \honestmean n-o(n)$ for any strategy profile (Theorem \ref{th:sr_always_sb_regret}). \end{proof}